bezumkin/vesp/README.md

 ## Development

-Copy `docker-compose.override.yml.dist` into `docker-compose.override.yml` and run `docker-compose up --build` again.
+Copy `docker-compose.override.yml.dist` into `docker-compose.override.yml` and run `docker compose up --build`.

-You will get frontend running in development mode with Hot Module Replacement and open local ports for containers.
+You will get frontend running in development mode with Hot Module Replacement and opened local ports for containers.

 To enable Xdebug, set variable `PHP_XDEBUG=1` in `.env` file and rebuild containers.